 Through Wall Flashing

 Most modern masonry buildings are a cavity wall system, this means there is a main structure with a veneer tied to this structure.
-The veneer will take on water, the flashing system is in place to keep the water out of the interior and direct it to the exterior.
+The veneer will take on water, and the flashing system is in place to keep the water out of the interior and direct it to the exterior.
 If there is a material failure, poor workmanship in the original construction, or a design flaw, the systems will fail.

 Exploration and Testing